scikit-hep/boost-histogram/docs/usage/accumulators.rst

 -----

 Most of the accumulators (except Sum) support a View.
 This is what is returned from a histogram when ``.view()`` is requested.
-This is a structured Numpy ndarray, with a few small additions to make them easier to work with.
-Like a Numpy recarray, you can access the fields with attributes; you can even access (but not set) computed attributes like ``.variance``.
+This is a structured NumPy ndarray, with a few small additions to make them easier to work with.
+Like a NumPy recarray, you can access the fields with attributes; you can even access (but not set) computed attributes like ``.variance``.
 A view will also return an accumulator instance if you select a single item.